 Dallas airport has four hotels on its premises.
 We pleaded with the airport to help us out.
 We had four kids, one with had a low-grade fever, and this was a last-minute trip because of a family tragedy.
 We could not afford the plane tickets much less an expensive hotel room.
 Where would we sleep for the night?

 We got nothing that evening.
 Not even compassion.
 They promised cots and blankets.
 The blankets arrived after the night was half-way over and the ONE cot showed up an hour before morning.
 I was not impressed.
 Our family was not the only ones to suffer.
 We slept in the lobby of Dallas airport with at least eight other families.
 Is this common?
 I honestly don’t know.

 The Fix Came a Few Weeks Later

 In a few days, I received a reply.
 I was very happy to find $600 in vouchers for our return flight!
 Even though it was the fault of inclement weather, customer service agreed it could have been handled better under the circumstances.
 For this reason, I will be happy to use American Airlines again in the future.
-Although I will not be booking the last flight out, just in case it is cancelled.
-I don’t want to sleep in an airport again!
+Although I will not be booking the last flight out, just in case it is canceled.
+I don’t want sleeping in the airport to become a habit!
 Signing off, Tina